Thermal SU(2) lattice gauge theory for intertwined orders and hole pockets in the cuprates: Introduction

-One influential perspective—the phase fluctuation framework of Emery and Kivelson \cite{EmeryKivelson}—models the pseudogap as a fluctuating superconducting state.
+One influential perspective---the phase fluctuation framework of Emery and Kivelson \cite{EmeryKivelson}—models the pseudogap as a fluctuating superconducting state.
 In a Born-Oppenheimer approach, a classical XY model captures the thermal fluctuations of the superconducting phase, which modulates the pairing amplitude of the Bogoliubov Hamiltonian for quantum electrons.
-This approach has successfully explained a range of experimental observations \cite{Franz98,Scalapino02,Dagotto05,Berg07,Li_2010,Li11JPhys,Li11PRB,Li_2011,Sumilan17,Majumdar22,YQi23,Xiang24}, including the Fermi arc features.
-But the phase fluctuation picture is difficult to reconcile with the pockets observed in magneto-transport.
+This approach has successfully explained a range of experimental observations \cite{Franz98,Scalapino02,Dagotto05,Berg07,Li_2010,Li11JPhys,Li11PRB,Li_2011,Sumilan17,Majumdar22,YQi23,Xiang24,yang2025}, including the Fermi arc features.
+But the phase fluctuation picture is difficult to reconcile with the pockets detected in magnetotransport.

-Another perspective is to examine a fluctuating spin density wave (SDW) order parameter (which is a vector in spin space, and so carries spin $S=1$) in the background of a Fermi liquid with a conventional Luttinger-volume large Fermi surface \cite{SchmalianPines1,SchmalianPines2,Tremblay04,Chubukov23,Chubukov25}.
+Another perspective is to examine a fluctuating spin density wave (SDW), {\it i.e.\/} antiferromagnetic, order parameter (which is a vector in spin space, and hence carries spin $S=1$) in the background of a Fermi liquid with a conventional Luttinger-volume large Fermi surface \cite{SchmalianPines1,SchmalianPines2,Tremblay04,Shen11,Chubukov23,Chubukov25}.
 Here too, the focus is on classical thermal fluctuations of the order parameter.
-This approach yields a convincing theory in regimes where the ground state has long-range SDW order and the large Fermi surface has been reconstructed into pockets, and such a theory has been successfully applied to the electron-doped cuprates \cite{Tremblay04,Chubukov25}.
+This approach yields a convincing theory in regimes where the ground state has long-range SDW order and the large Fermi surface has been reconstructed into pockets.
+Such a theory has been successfully applied to the electron-doped cuprates \cite{Tremblay04,Chubukov25}.
 However, there are difficulties in applying the SDW fluctuation theory to the hole-doped cuprates beyond the doping where there is no SDW order at $T=0$ \cite{Chubukov23}.
-And, as we note below, the hole pocket area of the SDW theory does not agree with the area measured recently by the Yamaji effect.